rthurston1/Team01-Web-Application-Cherish/team/notes/notes1.md

   - Consider supporting **multiple languages** (though not essential).
 - **Team Reflection**:
   - Team agreed communication has been mostly okay but could be improved somewhat.
+  - Jesse and Sam will complete the Figma diagram for Rabbies sketch of app UI